01 of 10

 Ending Continuous Piping

-Continuous piping is piping that does not end, as in the edge of a pillow or a cushion cover.
-There are two methods which are equally acceptable.
+Continuous piping is piping that does not end, as on the edge of a pillow or a cushion cover.
+There are two equally acceptable methods to join the ends.

 - Sew the piping to the item stopping about a half inch before where you started.

 - Trim the piping allowing enough fabric to turn under and enclose the beginning of the piping.